rust-lang/rustc-dev-guide/src/diagnostics/diagnostic-items.md

 Following are some guidelines that should be used in future, but might differ from existing names:

-* Types, traits and enums are named using UpperCamelCase (Examples: `Iterator`,
+* Types, traits, and enums are named using UpperCamelCase (Examples: `Iterator` and `HashMap`)
-* `HashMap`, ...)
-* For type names that are used multiple times like `Writer` it's good to choose a more precise name, maybe by adding the module to it.
+* For type names that are used multiple times, like `Writer`, it's good to choose a more precise name, maybe by adding the module to it
   (Example: `IoWriter`)
 * Associated items should not get their own diagnostic items, but instead be accessed indirectly by the diagnostic item of the type they're originating from.
-* Freestanding functions like `std::mem::swap()` should be named using `snake_case` with one important (export) module as a prefix (Example:
+* Freestanding functions like `std::mem::swap()` should be named using `snake_case` with one important (export) module as a prefix (Examples: `mem_swap` and `cmp_max`)
-  `mem_swap`, `cmp_max`)
 * Modules should usually not have a diagnostic item attached to them.
-  Diagnostic items were added to avoid the usage of paths, using them on modules would therefore most likely to be counterproductive.
+  Diagnostic items were added to avoid the usage of paths, and using them on modules would therefore most likely be counterproductive.

 ## Using diagnostic items